 Treatment for postpartum psychosis can challenge a mother's ability to breast-feed.
 Separation from the baby makes breast-feeding difficult, and some medications used to treat postpartum psychosis aren't recommended for women who are breast-feeding.
 If you're experiencing postpartum psychosis, a team of health care providers will help you work through these challenges.

 Postpartum depression isn't generally a condition that you can treat on your own — but you can do some things for yourself that build on your treatment plan and help speed recovery.

 Remember, the best way to take care of your baby is to take care of yourself.

 Postpartum depression can have a ripple effect, causing emotional strain for everyone close to a new baby.
 When a new mother is depressed, the risk of depression in the baby's father may also increase.
 And new dads are already at increased risk of depression, whether or not their partner is affected.

-Regardless, there's no question that the already stressful, exhausting period following a baby's birth is even much more difficult when depression is added to the mix.
-You may begin to resent a partner struggling with depression, especially when you're overworked and under-rested yourself.
+The already stressful, exhausting period following a baby's birth is much more difficult when depression occurs.
+You may start to resent a partner struggling with depression, especially when you're overworked and under-rested yourself.
 But remember: Depression is never anyone's fault, and it can't be fixed with a stiff upper lip or a positive attitude.
 Depression is a medical illness that needs treatment.

 If you're having trouble coping with postpartum depression in your family, talk with a therapist.
 Depression is a treatable condition.
 The sooner you get help, the sooner you'll be fully equipped to help your partner and enjoy your new baby.